 Panorama De Leeuw

-Panorama de Leeuw is the series in which Thea Derks follows the musical career of Reinbert de Leeuw using her biography Reinbert de Leeuw, mens of melodie as her guide.
+Thea Derksen traces the musical footsteps of Reinbert de Leeuw, inspired by her biography Reinbert de Leeuw, mens of melodie.

-Tip: if you purchase the biography using this link you will support the Concertzender free of charge.
+If you purchase the biography using this link you will support the Concertzender at no extra costs.